Santiagoat21/PPG-signal-dataset/README.md

     AHA: "N, E or H"
 Once you have read the above file with a YAML parser, what you will have is a "normal" python dictionary.
 ## Information about the subjects
+The table provides data regarding a population of subjects, each identified by a unique record number.
+Here's a breakdown of the columns and the type of data they contain:

+- **Record**: A unique identifier for each subject.
+- **Age**: The age of the subject (in years).
+The average age across all subjects is approximately 52.48 years, with a standard deviation of about 7.16 years.
+The age range spans from a minimum of 44 years to a maximum of 65 years.
+- **Gender**: The gender of the subject (M for male, F for female).
+- **Diagnosed**: Indicates whether the subject has been diagnosed with any medical condition (y for yes, n for no).
+- **Treatment**: Indicates whether the subject is undergoing medical treatment (y for yes, n for no).
+- **Systolic BP**: The systolic blood pressure of the subject.
+- **Diastolic BP**: The diastolic blood pressure of the subject.
+- **Heart Rate**: The heart rate of the subject.
+- **JNC**: Classification of blood pressure according to the Eighth Joint National Committee (N for normal, E for elevated, H for hypertension).
+- **AHA**: Classification of blood pressure according to the American Heart Association (N for normal, E for elevated, H for hypertension).

+The table presents detailed information on various health metrics for 56 subjects, including their age, gender, diagnosis and treatment status, blood pressure readings, heart rate, and classifications based on medical standards (JNC and AHA).